Hire in Chile

 - Start date

-- Description of services to be performed by employee, including location where services are to be performed
+- Description of services to be performed by the employee, including the location where services are to be performed

 - Number of working hours and work schedule